-The Vancouver Fraser Port Authority is the federal agency responsible for the stewardship of the lands and waters that make up the Port of Vancouver, Canada’s largest port.
+- The Vancouver Fraser Port Authority is the federal agency responsible for the shared stewardship of the lands and waters that make up the Port of Vancouver, Canada’s largest port.
 Our mandate is to enable Canada’s trade objectives, ensuring goods are moved safely through the Port of Vancouver, while protecting the environment and considering local communities.
 We work in the public interest on behalf of all Canadians.

-We have identified that Canada’s trade in containers is growing, and that the West Coast will run out of marine container terminal space my the mid- to late- 2020s.
-By building the land for Roberts Bank Terminal 2 and leasing it to a terminal operator, the port authority will help ensure our national trade objectives are met, in a manner that protects the environment and considers local communities.
+- We have identified that Canada’s trade in containers is growing, and that the West Coast will run out of marine container terminal space by the mid- to late-2020s.
+By building the land for Roberts Bank Terminal 2 and leasing it to a terminal operator, the port authority will help ensure our national trade objectives are met in a manner that protects the environment and considers local communities.

 - The Roberts Bank Terminal 2 Project is essential to meeting Canada’s trade ambitions with Asia

 - $1 in every $3 of Canada’s trade in goods outside of North America goes through the Port of Vancouver

-- Historic data and independent forecasts show that demand for trade of goods shipped in containers is growing
+- Historical data and independent forecasts show that demand for trade of goods shipped in containers is growing

-- The west coast of Canada will run out of room to manage growing Canadian trade with Asia as early as the mid-2020s
+- The west coast of Canada will run out of room to manage growing Canadian trade with Asia as early as the mid- to late-2020s

 - The Roberts Bank Terminal 2 Project is the best option to meet growing demand for goods shipped in containers